How can massage benefit me?

 What types of massage are offered at McKay Healing Arts?

 At McKay Healing Arts we offer an array of bodywork therapies to address our clients’ needs.
 Click here for a brief description of each.

 How do I know which type of massage I need?

-The Licensed Massage and Bodywork Therapists (LMBT) at McKay Healing Arts have years of experience and extensive training in their field.
-As with most massage therapists, they combine techniques from a variety of styles to optimize results.
+The Licensed Massage and Bodywork Therapist (LMBT) at McKay Healing Arts has years of experience and extensive training in her field.
+As with most massage therapists, she combines techniques from a variety of styles to optimize results.
 As a general rule, Swedish massage serves as a great first massage experience, to become familiar with the process, the touch, and feelings of deep relaxation.
 Myofascial and neuromuscular massage are types of “deep tissue” massage that address the deeper lying muscles in specific ways to increase the health and efficiency of both muscle and joints.
-Craniosacral Therapy (CST) may be an appropriate choice for anyone who is recuperating from the trauma of an accident or surgery, an unexplained pain syndrome, or issue involving emotional upheaval.